What are third-party origin trials?

 Check Chrome Platform Status for updates on progress with third-party origin trials.

-How to register for a third-party origin trial
+Register for a third-party origin trial

 Select a trial from the list of active trials.